-The Lung Fusion supports secondary analysis of FFPE RNA samples run with the GeneReader QIAact Lung Fusion Panel.
-This targeted RNA panel allows for detection of the 79 predefined fusion transcripts.
+The Lung Fusion workflow supports secondary analysis of FFPE RNA samples processed with the GeneReader QIAact Lung Fusion Panel.
 The panel uses the Unique Molecular Index (UMI) technology.
+The workflow supports detection of fusions in genes targeted by the panel.

-A secondary analysis workflow for fusion transcript detection includes the following steps:
+A secondary analysis workflow for fusion detection includes the following steps: